bearkerb/tp/docs/UserGuide.md

 📌**Note:**
 - `JOB_NUMBER` is the index displayed next to each job in the job list, and must be a ***positive number*** between 1 and 2147483647.
 - Once unmarked, the job will no longer appear as completed.
+- `unmark` will mark the job as not complete for all tenants linked to the job.

 Examples:
 - `unmark 3` updates the status of job number 3 in the job list back to not completed.